Nigel Winterburn: Arsenal

-In the penultimate game, a 2–2 draw at home to Wimbledon, 17 May 1989, Winterburn scored perhaps the finest goal of his career, driving the ball diagonally into the far, top corner from fully 25 yards with his little-used right foot.
-Given both points and goal difference were identical (Arsenal winning the league on more goals scored) every single goal Arsenal scored that campaign eventually proved decisive in winning the league, but had Arsenal lost that day then the Anfield game would have been irrelevant as the title would have already been lost.
+In the penultimate game, a 2–2 draw at home to Wimbledon on 17 May 1989, Winterburn scored what some consider the finest goal of his career, driving the ball diagonally into the far, top corner from 25 yards with his little-used right foot.
+Given both points and goal difference were identical (Arsenal winning the league on more goals scored), every single goal Arsenal scored that campaign eventually proved decisive in winning the league, but had Arsenal lost that day, then the Anfield game would have been irrelevant as the title would have already been lost.

 Winterburn made his England debut later the same year, 15 November 1989, coming on as a substitute in a 0–0 draw against Italy.
-Though many media outlets and Winterburn's own club manager regularly extolled his virtues as an England left back, the national coach, Bobby Robson, had him as no higher than third in the pecking order at left back.
+Though many media outlets and Winterburn's own club manager regularly extolled his virtues as an England left back, the national coach, Bobby Robson, had him as no higher than third in the pecking order.
 Stuart Pearce was going to the 1990 World Cup as first choice, with Tony Dorigo as back-up.
-Only injury to either would see a way open for Winterburn, and that didn't happen; however, he did earn appearances for the B team.
+Only injury to either would see a way open for Winterburn, and that did not happen; however, he did earn appearances for the B team.

-Arsenal ended 1990 trophyless, but went on to win the league title again the next year, with only one loss.
+Arsenal earned no trophies in 1990, but went on to win the league title again the next year with one loss.
 During a 1–0 victory away at Manchester United, there was a mass brawl that was started by a Winterburn tackle on Denis Irwin.
-Winterburn was eventually booked, and subsequently fined two weeks wages (along with 3 teammates and the manager, George Graham), but despite the two-point deduction - one more than Manchester United as Arsenal had been involved in a similar brawl against Norwich City in 1989 - Arsenal went on to win the league comfortably.
+Winterburn was eventually booked, and subsequently fined two weeks wages (along with 3 teammates and the manager, George Graham).
+Despite the two-point deduction – one more than Manchester United as Arsenal had been involved in a similar brawl against Norwich City in 1989 – Arsenal went on to win the league comfortably.

 Two years later, Winterburn was in the Arsenal team which won both cup competitions and thus completed his domestic set of medals.
 Arsenal defeated Sheffield Wednesday 2–1 in both the League Cup and FA Cup finals, the latter in a replay.

-Winterburn's form earned him a brief England recall by Graham Taylor who included him in a squad for a mini-tournament in the U.S. during which England lost 2–0 to the United States.
+Winterburn's form earned him a brief England recall by Graham Taylor, who included him in a squad for a mini-tournament in the U.S. during which England lost 2–0 to the United States national team.
 Winterburn came on as a sub for Manchester United winger Lee Sharpe in the final match of the contest against Germany.
 This was the last time he played for England.